Gus-Vilela/development-challenge-nine/README.md

    3. Enter the running container using Docker Exec:
       ```bash
-      $ docker exec -it server-app sh
+      $ docker exec -it medcloudChallenge-api sh
       ```

    4. Run the database migrations using the Sequelize CLI: